jvanasco/bleach_extras/README.md

 ## custom replacement of stripped nodes

-maybe you need to replace the evil content with a warning. this library has you covered!
+maybe you need to replace the evil content with a warning. this "extra" has you covered!

 	dangerous2 = """foo.<div>1<script>alert("ur komputer hs VIRUS!
 Giv me ur BITCOIN in 24 hours!
 Wallet is: abdefg!");<iframe>iiffrraammee</iframe></script>2</div>.bar"""